 At the Midtown MARTA station, bikes are next to the Federal Reserve station exit.
 Look for the Federal Reserve exit at the north end of the station after exiting the train.
 Bikes are along 10th Street at streel level.

 The North Avenue MARTA station conveniently has a bike hub near the main station exit at the intersection of West Peachtree Street and Ponce de Leon Avenue.
 Exit the station and turn right on West Peachtree and right again on Ponce.

-Suggested Use: Bike to the Stone Mountain Trail about three blocks away, taking a detour on the Jackson Street bridge to view the skyline before getting on the Freedom Park Trail next to the bridge for a continued ride to Inman Park, the Jimmy Carter Presidential Library or even Candler Park via The Path.
-From the bike docks, go south on Peachtree Street toward the skyscrapers, left on John Portman, left on Piedmont Avenue then a quick right on the bike trail.
+Suggested Use: Bike to the Stone Mountain Trail about three blocks away to reach Old Fourth Ward, Inman Park, the Jimmy Carter Presidential Library or even Candler Park.
+From the bike docks, go south on Peachtree Street toward the skyscrapers, left on John Portman, left on Piedmont Avenue then right on the bike trail near Baker Street.

 At Underground Atlanta, the bikes next to the Five Points MARTA station are just across the street from the station’s Peachtree Street exit.

 The Garnett MARTA station bikes are on Broad Street near the station exit.

 Suggested Use: Bike to nearby Castleberry Hill neighborhood (there’s also bike docks there).
 Or bike south on Peachtree Street (turns into Whitehall Street) to view the historic start to Atlanta’s famous road.
 Note that this area is isolated and not many pedestrian or bike traffic.
 Whitehall ends at the West End neighborhood near the West End MARTA station.

 Bikes are at the north end of the station near York Avenue.